 After walking all the way along Exmouth’s promenade, you’ll reach Sandy bay beach.
 This 1/2 mile long beach is set in a picturesque secluded bay.

-On the beach, there’s plenty of water sports on offer as well as safe swimming in calm seas with lifeguards on duty during the summer months.
+On the beach, there are plenty of water sports on offer and safe swimming in calm seas with lifeguards on duty during the summer months.

 #7 Visit the World of Country Life

 The world of country life is one of the most popular attractions in Exmouth to visit with kids.

 Opening Times | Opens during the summer season 7 days a week (Opens 15th February 2021).